mengkaivictor/financial_reports_summarizer/README.md

 # Financial Reports Summarizer
-This application summarizes a company's financial reports and/or earning conference calls using LLMs.
+This application summarizes a company's financial reports using LLMs.

 ## Backend
 The backend framework of this application includes: